 After you become good at finding caches, you may want to hide one in your favorite spot to see if others can find it.
 Geocachers are obligated to practice the sport in an honorable and non-destructive manner.

 - Find a place to hide your cache that will take a bit of time for another geocacher to find.
 Select a spot with a great view or an unusual location.
 Avoid archaeological or historical sites.
 Those areas are sensitive.

 - If you are planning to hide a cache in a Florida State Park, contact the park manager and ask permission for the location you are considering.
 Describe the location, how you intend to hide it (digging is not allowed) and provide a description of the cache container.
 The park manager will consider the site attributes and give verbal permission for you to hide the cache in the location.
-Archaeological, ecological and historical areas are typically off limits.
-Also consider frequent flooding, fire frequency, animal habitat, etc. before requesting permission.
+Archaeological, ecological and historical areas are typically off-limits.
+Also consider factors such as frequent flooding, fire frequency, animal habitat, etc., before requesting permission.

 - After you have verbal permission from the state park manager, you can place your cache.
-When you reach the location to place your cache, note the exact coordinates from your GPS unit.
-Once you have your waypoint, write it in permanent marker on the container and the log book and make sure you have a copy to bring back with you.
-Write a few notes in the log book if you like, place it in a water-tight baggie and place it in the container.
+When you reach the location, note the exact coordinates from your GPS unit.
+Once you have your waypoint, write it in permanent marker on the container and the log book, and make sure you have a copy to bring back with you.
+Write a few notes in the log book if you like, and seal it in a water-tight baggie before placing it in the container.
 Hide the container.
 Trail blazing is not allowed.

 - Report the cache by filling out the online form at Geocaching.com.

 - Maintain the cache.
 You'll need to return often to ensure that your cache is in good shape.
 Once people have visited the cache, be sure that other visitors are not disrupting the landscape.
 If you have concerns, move it or remove it.